 A dead spot can slow you down and create a jerky feeling.
 On hills, the dead spot can really slow you down because you lose momentum during this part of the pedal stroke.

 Fixed gear bikes can reduce or eliminate the dead spot.
 This is possible because the momentum of the bike carries you through the dead spot.
 Even if you stop producing power, the pedals continue turning as long as the bike is rolling.
 Your bike essentially pulls your feet over the dead spot.
-This helps you create a smoother and more powerful stroke, allowing you to climb hills more easily.
+This helps you create a smoother and more powerful stroke, allowing you to climb hills without as much effort.

 On a fixed gear bike, you can brake by resisting the rotating force of the peddles.
 You don’t necessarily need rim brakes or disc brakes.
 Some riders choose to remove the brakes to save weight.
 Some riders only remove the rear brakes and leave the front.